Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 "Doesn't taste the same as I remember," said Twittering with a frown.

-"So often the case," sympathized Isabella.
+"So often the case," sympathized Isabel.
 "Don't you find one's memory is remarkably unreliable most of the time?"

 Quinn Underwood, the Kursaal's most competent customer service agent, took excellent care of those who wished to lodge complaints.
 In her spare time, she crocheted white lace placemats for the tables at Lottie's Larder.